bytodals/portfolio-devops/README.md

 # Portfolio - End-to-End DevOps Journey

-A modern, responsive portfolio website that demonstrates the full development process — from idea to production.
+A modern, responsive portfolio website that demonstrates the full development process, from idea to production.

 **Specialization project** with strong focus on DevOps practices.